holdensmagicalunicorn/splunk-sdk-python/docs/NOTES.md

 ## splunk/api.py
 * Splunk search state machine

+# METADATA

+collection => get;create?
+    * Also implies a relationship between collection and its members entity => get;edit?;delete? method => get|post

+* No reliable way to query the signature of an endpoint GET <path> = 200 => get
+        /link[@rel='create'] => item, create
+            <path>/_new = 200 && eai:attributes... => args
+        ** How do we determine if an endpoint supports DELETE?

+?
+How do I determine if an endpoint is a read-only collection? ie: doesnt support create, but does support item - aka how do I distinguish between an entity and a read-only collection
+?
+How do I determine the collection key
+?
+How do I determine if a collection supports delete
+?
+How can I discover the sig of a member of a collection if the collection is empty (could solve by supporting some form of wildcarding on the path)

 # QUESTIONS
 * How to read the current priority of a given job?